Volvo S90 interior

-Thankfully, it’s a doddle to enter a postcode into the standard sat nav and the directions it gives are concise and easy to follow.
+Thankfully, it’s a doddle to enter a postcode into the standard sat-nav and the directions it gives are concise and easy to follow.
 The maps themselves look a little old-fashioned compared with the high-resolution satellite imagery you get in the Audi A6, but they’re still crisp and easy to read on the move.

 If you don’t like Volvo’s own system, you can use Apple CarPlay and Android Auto smartphone mirroring to beam your phone’s navigation or media-streaming apps onto the S90’s touchscreen.
-Unfortunately, this feature sets you back an extra £300 on all models – it’s standard on most other large executive cars.
+Unfortunately, this feature sets you back extra on all models – it’s standard on most other large executive cars.

 Thankfully, the Volvo’s excellent 330W stereo helps make up for the lack of standard smartphone mirroring.
 It’s so good, in fact, that you’d have to be a music superfan to fork out for the pricey upgraded 1,400W Bowers & Wilkins system.